 A catalog published by the Museum of Photographic Arts will accompany the exhibition.

-Financial support is provided by the City of San Diego, Commission for Arts and Culture; Councilmember Chris Cate, City of San Diego, Sixth District; County of San Diego; 21st Century China Center, UC San Diego School of Global Policy and Strategy; Sony Electronics Inc.; and the Gardner Bilingual Fund.
-The Exhibition Support Council is sustained by community leaders like Marion and David Knowles, and Peggy Ann Wallace.
+Financial support is provided by the City of San Diego; E. Rhodes and Leona B. Carpenter Foundation; Councilmember Chris Cate, City of San Diego, Sixth District; County of San Diego; 21st Century China Center, UC San Diego School of Global Policy and Strategy; Jon Doellstedt; Sony Electronics Inc.; Gail and Ralph Bryan; and the Gardner Bilingual Fund.
+The Exhibition Support Council is sustained by community leaders like the Elaine Galinson & Herbert Solomon Donor Advised Fund of the Jewish Community Foundation, Karen Kinney, Marion and David Knowles, Gail and Mel Mackler, Julie Lorene Smith, Elizabeth Taft, Marie Tartar and Steve Eilenberg, and the Peggy Ann Wallace Foundation.